ucn-triumf/UCNanalysis/README.md

 ## storagelifetime_with_monitor.py

-This scripts takes storage-lifetime experiments with three periods per cycle (irradiation, storage, counting) with the He3 detector used as a monitor detector during irradiation.
+This script takes storage-lifetime experiments with three periods per cycle (irradiation, storage, counting) with the He3 detector used as a monitor detector during irradiation.
 The He3 detector is assumed to be background-free.

 The storage lifetime is determined in three ways: